saasbook/Hispanics-in-Computing/README.md

 ## Introduction

+<h4>Hispanics in Computing Mission</h4>

-Hispanics in Computing is a group of Latinx/Hispanics that are interested or work in computing.
+> Hispanics in Computing is a group of Latinx/Hispanics that are interested or work in computing.
 The group includes industry representatives, faculty, researchers, students, and others.

-_The sole purpose of our group is to serve as mentors and sponsors for other Latinx/Hispanics interested in computing._
+> _The sole purpose of our group is to serve as mentors and sponsors for other Latinx/Hispanics interested in computing._

+In alignment with the group's vision, we migrated the existing website to a rails application with an accessible and modern redesign, and created an interactive map feature for the members.

+Members can login with Google and their email is cross-checked for membership within the existing Hispanics in Computing Slack group.
+They may customize their profile which is the information to be displayed on the members map, an interactive frame with pop-ups of other member's information across the globe (courtesy of Open Street Maps, MapBox, and Leaflet).
+Through this tool, all Latinx/Chicanx members, students, professors, and professionals alike, have a platform to network with geopgraphical context, and can even reach out when travelling to different regions.

 ## Visit